Balanced boardrooms 'becoming a reality' – City CEO Helena Morrissey

 The world is in the process of “great evolutionary change that will affect us all,” according to Helena Morrissey CBE, CEO of Newton Investment Management.

-Delivering the ICAS Aileen Beattie Memorial Lecture in London on Monday (26 October), Helena shared her belief that we are now seeing “the breakdown of a very long-established patriarchal paradigm of hierarchy, and command-and-control structures”.
+Delivering the ICAS Aileen Beattie Memorial Lecture in London in 2015, Helena shared her belief that we are now seeing “the breakdown of a very long-established patriarchal paradigm of hierarchy, and command-and-control structures”.

 She said: “Emerging instead is a more balanced collaboration between men and women, an appreciation of the complementary nature of masculine and feminine perspectives and a more inclusive way of seeing and acting in the world.”